-Van kills 10 and injures 15 in Toronto; driver in custody
+Van plows into Toronto sidewalk, killing 10 and injuring 15

 Asked if there was any evidence of a connection to international terrorism, the chief said only, “Based on what we have there’s nothing that has it to compromise the national security at this time.”

-But a senior national government official said earlier that authorities had not turned over the investigation to the Royal Canadian Mounted Police, a sign that investigators believed it unlikely terrorism was the motive.
+A senior national government official said earlier that authorities had not turned over the investigation to the Royal Canadian Mounted Police, a sign that investigators believed it unlikely terrorism was the motive.
 The official agreed to reveal that information only if not quoted by name.

 Authorities released few details in the case, saying the investigation was still underway, with witnesses being interviewed and surveillance video being examined.